umlouco/video-conference-zoom/README.md

 * [Usage Documentation](https://deepenbajracharya.com.np/zoom-api-integration-with-wordpress/)

 ## Support
 This repository is not suitable for support.
-Please don't use our issue tracker for support requests, but for core Video Conferencing with Zoom API plugin issues only.
-Support can take place through the appropriate channels:
+Please don't use issue tracker for support requests, but for Video Conferencing with Zoom API plugin issues only.:

 * If you have a problem, you may want to start with the [support ticket](https://wordpress.org/support/plugin/video-conferencing-with-zoom-api/).
 * For customizations, you may want to contact [me](https://deepenbajracharya.com.np/say-hello/).